mads256h/p2-groupformation/readme.md

 sudo pacman -Suy nodejs npm
 ```

-`cd` into this project and run the following command to install the dependencies:
+Clone the project, `cd` into this project and run the following command to install the dependencies:
 ```
 npm install
 ```